-Standards Statements of effective practice Statements of highly effective practice Teachers collectively develop and implement Assessment is an integral part of learning and teaching.
-Teachers approach assessment as a collaborative endeavour to support pupils' learning and to measure their attainment.
+Standards Statements of effective practice Statements of highly effective practice Teachers collaborate with relevant and appropriate outside personnel to provide meaningful learning experiences for students.
+Teachers collaborate with relevant and appropriate outside personnel to provide meaningful learning experiences for students, and work together to ensure that the learning is integrated.
+Teachers collectively develop and implement consistent and dependable Assessment is an integral part of learning and teaching.
+Teachers approach assessment as a collaborative endeavour to support students' learning and to measure their attainment.
 Assessment is an integral part of learning and teaching.
-Teachers approach assessment as a collaborative endeavour to support pupils' learning and to measure their attainment. consistent and dependable formative and summative assessment practices Teachers have collectively developed a whole- school policy on assessment that is appropriate to the curriculum and to their pupils.
+Teachers approach assessment as a collaborative endeavour to support students' learning and to measure their attainment. formative and summative assessment practices Teachers have collectively developed a whole- school policy on assessment that is appropriate to the curriculum and to their students.
 The policy includes formative and summative assessment practices.
 It is implemented consistently.
-Teachers, in consultation with pupils , have collectively developed a whole-school policy on assessment that is appropriate to the curriculum and to their pupils.
+Teachers, in consultation with students , have collectively developed a whole-school policy on assessment that is appropriate to the curriculum and to their students.
 The policy includes formative and summative assessment practices.
 It is implemented consistently and reviewed collectively .
-Teachers have collectively developed a whole- school approach to providing developmental oral and written feedback to pupils.
-This approach is implemented consistently, and includes the collective review of pupils' work.
-Teachers, in consultation with pupils , have collectively developed a whole-school approach to providing developmental oral and written feedback to pupils.
-This approach is implemented consistently, and is underpinned by the collective review of pupils' work.
+Teachers have collectively developed a whole- school approach to providing developmental oral and written feedback to students.
+This approach is implemented consistently, and includes the collective review of students' work.
+Teachers, in consultation with students , have collectively developed a whole-school approach to providing developmental oral and written feedback to students.
+This approach is implemented consistently, and is underpinned by the collective review of students' work.
 Teachers have collectively developed assessment records that are clear, useful and easy to interpret and share.
-These records provide a comprehensive picture of each pupil's learning attainment and needs.
+These records provide a comprehensive picture of each student's learning attainment and needs.
 Teachers have collectively developed assessment records that are clear, useful and easy to interpret and share.
-These records provide a comprehensive picture of each pupil's learning attainment and needs and are built on progressively as the pupil moves through the school .
+These records provide a comprehensive picture of each student's learning attainment and needs and are built on progressively as the student moves through the school.
 Teachers work together to interpret assessement information so that it can be used to enhance learning and teaching.
 Teachers work together to interpret assessement information so that it can be used in the most optimal way to enhance learning and teaching.
-Teachers contribute to building whole- staff capacity by sharing their expertise Teachers recognise the value of building whole- staff capacity and are willing to share their expertise with other teachers in the school.
+Teachers contribute to building whole-staff capacity by sharing their expertise Teachers recognise the value of building whole- staff capacity and are willing to share their expertise with other teachers in the school.
 Teachers value their role within a professional learning organisation and, as a matter of course, share their expertise with other teachers in the school.
 Teachers are willing to share their expertise with teachers from other schools, for example through education centres, online forums, and school visits.
 Teachers share their expertise with teachers from other schools, for example through education centres, online forums, and school visits.
 Teachers engage regularly in professional collaborative review of learning and teaching practices and use it to identify approaches.
 Teachers engage regularly in professional collaborative review of learning and teaching practices, and use it to identify and build on effective approaches .
-Teachers respond positively to change and are open to building collective expertise in the skills and approaches, including those relating to digital competence, that are necessary to facilitate current and future pupil learning.
-Teachers respond positively to change and are proactive in building collective expertise in the skills and approaches necessary, including those relating to digital competence, to facilitate current and future pupil learning.
+Teachers respond positively to change and are open to building collective expertise in the skills and approaches, including those relating to digital competence, that are necessary to facilitate current and future student learning.
+Teachers respond positively to change and are proactive in building collective expertise in the skills and approaches necessary, including those relating to digital competence, to facilitate current and future student learning.